 What could have really changed in just 11 months?
 And what was even wrong with the Clifton 7 in the first place?

-When I did my research, I found that the Clifton 8 added a little extra blown rubber to the lateral midfoot of the outsole, increasing durability over the Clifton 7 that was conspicuously soft in this area.
+When I did my research to compare Clifton 7 vs Clifton 8, I found that the Clifton 8 added a little extra blown rubber to the lateral midfoot of the outsole, increasing durability over the Clifton 7 that was conspicuously soft in this area.

 The Clifton 8 also has a softer tongue and diagonally textured rubber in the forefoot of the outsole to provide a little better responsiveness.